yamunaTH/yamuna/README.md

-# I'm Yamuna
+# YAMUNA
- 2nd Year BCA Student
+  BCA Student
- Interested in Web Development & Python
- Currently learning JavaScript
- From Tumkur,Karnataka
+  VidyaVahini First Grade College
+  Email: yamunahraju2006@gmail.com
+  Phone:9740206187

+# About me
+  I am a motivated 2nd year BCA student with a strong interest in web development and programming.
+  I enjoy building websites and learning new technologies.
+  My goal is to become a skilled software developer and contribute to innovative projects.

+# Education
+ ** Bachelor of Computer Applications(BCA)**
+ VidyaVahini First Grade College
+ 2024-2027

-# Skills
+# Technical Skills
 **Programming languages**
   -c
   -python